 - Try different ads and see what ones work well,

 - Keep updating and evolving your adverts and keywords,

-- Set a budget and know that it probably won’t generate business straight away, but will take a little time and money to fine tune.
+- Remember it probably won’t generate business straight away, but will take a time fine tune.

 One of the most important things is to have a good website with a call to action for the customer.
 Don’t spend lots of money of PPC advertising only to drive traffic to an amateurish site – you’ll just be wasting money as they’ll just hit the ‘Back’ button and go to the next one on the list!

 Marketing Your Magic Business: Advertising